 e) Decision making

 These functions allow for the proper alignment of IT efforts with the business goals, risk consideration, resource utilisation and compliance regulation adherence.
-Governance is usually documented, standardised, and continually enhanced with requirements of altering business situations and modern technology development.
-They facilitate a systematised way of taking care of IT resources and operations necessary to meet business objectives.
+Governance is usually documented, standardised, and continually enhanced with the requirements of altering business situations and modern technology development.
+They facilitate a systematised way of taking care of IT resources and operations necessary to meet business objectives, a concept that can be better understood when comparing Data Governance vs Information Governance.

-Elevate your Cybersecurity career with our comprehensive Certified Information Security Manager (CISM) Training— join now and become a certified expert!
+Elevate your Cybersecurity career with our comprehensive Certified Information Security Manager (CISM) Training— join now!

 IT Governance frameworks